 - 1 teaspoon fresh parsley

-- In a medium skillet over medium heat, brown sausage.
-(Pork sausage is fully cooked when it reaches an internal temperature of 160°F.)
+- In a skillet over medium heat, brown pork sausage until it reaches an internal temperature of 160°F.

 - Remove the biscuits from the can and place them on a clean work surface.
 Using a rolling pin, flatten each biscuit to about ⅛-inch thickness.

 - Place 2 heaping tablespoons of the sausage mixture on top of each flattened biscuit.
 Pinch the edges of the biscuit together to seal the mixture inside.